portfedh/portfedh/README.md

 ### Hi there 👋

-I'm Pablo, a self taught developer from Mexico City!
+I'm Pablo, a self taught developer from Mexico City currently working in finance!

 This is my blog: [https://pablocruz.io/](https://pablocruz.io/)